Elephants in San Diego Safari Park gather to protect calves during the earthquake - ExBulletin

 They remain gathered for several minutes as the old elephants look out, and they seem ready, their ears spread and float – even after a vibrator stopped.

-The earthquake felt from San Diego to Los Angeles, 120 miles (193 km).
+The earthquake felt from San Diego to Los Angeles, 120 miles.
 It was sent rocks that retreat on the rural roads in the province of San Diego and expelled elements of store shelves in the small mountain town of Julian near the earthquake center, but no injuries or severe damage caused.

 But it was terrified of the elephants.